DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/Anonymization.md

 ![Ended](../IMAGES/Ended.png)

-However, if the batch job fails and the anonymisation process does not complete a error batch job is crated for the table.
+However, if the batch job fails and the anonymisation process does not complete a error batch job is created for the table.

 ![Error](../IMAGES/Error.png)